anbox-cloud/discourse-docs/howto/stream/client-side-keyboard.md

    - A text is currently being composed
    - A text is being deleted

     In the above cases, the changed text must be sent to the server side through the JavaScript SDK.
-This can be done by calling JavaScript functions that are defined in HTML through AnboxWebView.
+This can be done by calling JavaScript functions that are defined in HTML through Anbox WebView.
 For example, for committing text:

    ```
        @Override
        public void onVirtualKeyboardTextCommitted(String text) {
            mWebView.loadUrl(String.format("javascript:sendIMECommittedText(\"%s\")", text));
        }
    ```